Patton Home

 Our Streets PDX

-Our Streets PDX—a local nonprofit committed to addressing numerous aspects of the community including food insecurity—operates the commercial kitchen at Patton Home, providing lunch/dinner meals to residents six days at no cost to the residents.
+Founded in 2020, Our Streets PDX is a local nonprofit committed to addressing numerous aspects of the community including food insecurity.
+The organization operates the commercial kitchen at Patton Home, providing lunch/dinner meals to residents six days at no cost to the residents.

 Portland Parks and Recreation

-Portland Parks and Recreation operates the Patton Home community garden located on the property, which is open to community members.
-The garden has 25 plots, including 7 that are set aside for Patton Home Residents.
+Portland Parks and Recreation operates the Patton Home community garden located on the property, which is open to both residents and the wider community.
+The garden has 25 plots, including 7 that are reserved for Patton Home residents.